Impact of strain on the SOT-driven dynamics of thin film Mn$_3$Sn: Supplementary Material

 \section{Supplementary Material}

-See supplementary material for the perturbative analysis of the ground state, the SOT-driven dynamics of thin films of Mn$_3$Sn with compressive strain, and a brief discussion of the AHE and TMR detection schemes.
+See supplementary material for the perturbative analysis of the ground state, the SOT-driven dynamics of thin films of Mn$_3$Sn with compressive strain as well as no strain, and a brief discussion of the AHE and TMR detection schemes.